dehancer/armadillo-code-15/README.md

 Caveats on the use of SuperLU:
 - SuperLU must be available as a shared library
-- Only the following SuperLU versions are supported: 5.2.x, 5.3.x, 6.0.x
+- Only the following SuperLU versions are supported: 5.2.x, 5.3.x, 6.0.x, 7.0.x
-- SuperLU 6.0.x must be compiled with default integer size (32 bits)
+- SuperLU 6.0.x and 7.0.x must be compiled with default integer size (32 bits)

 ---